The City of Love

 Tip: If you find a hotel that’s not off of the main canals, you may want to arrange a meeting point with someone from the hotel.

 Venice doesn’t have much of a nightlife scene, at least not in the traditional sense.
 A night out in Venice is more like having cocktails at a cafe overlooking the canals with appropriately volumed music in the background.
 There are some decent bars, wine bars, and pubs, but don’t expect them to stay open very late.
 There is also a casino that closes pretty early as well.
-If nightlife is a must for you, then you may want to stay in Venice’s mainland, Mestre.
+If nightlife is a must for you, then you may want to stay on Venice’s mainland, Mestre.
 However, that defeats the purpose of visiting Venice.
 I’ve heard that Lido can get pretty busy on the weekends.

 Venice doesn’t have its own cuisine, but the coastal Veneto region where Venice is located offers a style unique to the rest of the country.
 Think of traditional Italian dishes with more seafood.
 If Italian food isn’t your thing (yes, there are some out there), there are enough international style restaurants to find something you like.

 A trip to Venice is going to be on the expensive side.
 Hotel rooms aren’t too outrageous, but dining can be a bit pricey.
-Transportation around Venice adds up quickly if you aren’t walking, especially water taxis.
+Transportation around the city adds up quickly if you aren’t walking, especially water taxis.
 There are two airports, but a lot of the flights are seasonal and not daily.
 So, you may have to factor in other modes of transportation.

 Overall, Venice has a pretty low crime rate.
 However, like many other tourist destinations, pickpocketing and scams can be a problem.
 Using common-sense precautions and being aware of your surroundings can help avoid these situations.
-One thing to keep in mind is that Venice is prone to flooding.
+One thing to keep in mind is that the Floating City is prone to flooding.
 October through January is the high tidal season, but flooding can happen at any time of the year.

 Description: City of Love